ronnorthrip/dbpull/README.md

---dry-run        : check what changes need to be pulled without executing them --skip-updates   : pull new records using ids without checking for updated rows --skip-deletes   : pull new records using ids without checking for deleted rows --force          : force the pull without compare the migrations or table lists --full-dump      : perform a full dump from remote replacing local and without skipping anything
+--dry-run        : check what changes need to be pulled without executing them --skip-updates   : pull new records using ids without checking for updated rows --skip-deletes   : pull new records using ids without checking for deleted rows --force          : force the pull without comparing the migrations or table lists --full-dump      : perform a full dump from remote replacing local and without skipping anything
 ```